 with minimal distraction from the story.
 It’s an art form in its own right and one we don’t intend to ignore.
 This is one of the more time-consuming aspects of the whole process and requires, like everything else, expert attention.

 Current models of distribution for a project this size are changing at a significant rate.
 A growing number of filmmakers have made note that it’s never too early to start shopping a film to distributors; people who already have the infrastructure to get a movie out to a market or audience that wants to see it.

 For documentaries, self-distribution has a greater potential for a film to reach a wider audience these days and avoid the traditional distribution model’s problematic over-head expenses.
 Self-distribution, like anything in this business provides no guarantees but the likelihood of visibility is greater which makes it the most appealing.
 While the specifics of Shopping For Superman’s distribution model are still uncertain, digital outlets are the most likely targets, such as: Hulu, Netflix, and Amazon Prime.

 Shopping For Superman needs your help.

-Charitable contributions are the fuel that help make this project go.
+Charitable contributions are how we keep this project moving.

-If you want to support Shopping For Superman, donate here!Contribute
+If you want to contribute to Shopping For Superman, click below!